DavidSchinazi/masque-drafts/draft-schinazi-masque.md

 was blocked.
 An expected use would be for individuals to enable this behind their personal websites via easy to configure open-source software.

+*DISCUSS*: do we want to provide a VPN service, or just an HTTP/QUIC service?
+VPN services requires interacting with the network layer, providing spearate addresses to clients, etc. This is much harder to deploy than a proxy service for which the proxy just needs a single port.

 This document is a straw-man proposal.
 It does not contain enough details to implement the protocol, and is currently intended to spark discussions on the approach it is taking.
 As we have not yet found a home for this work,